 In 1836, Edward Hitchcock delivered a report to the American Journal of Science about "remarkable footmarks in stone in the valley of Connecticut River, which have since awakened so much interest among intelligent men."
-Throughout his life he collected over 20,000 fossil footprints and established a footprint museum at Amherst College.
-To this day it remains the world's largest fossil footprint museum.
+The remarkable footprints, for which he would be most remembered many years later, we just one aspect of a productive life.

 Narrative text and graphic design © by Michon Scott - Updated September 10, 2022